Shaping the future of food retail: Jumbo’s best practices

 Another thing that Jumbo does really well is failing.
 Keller says that she encourages her team to “become proficient in what goes wrong now”.
 She believes in the age-old adages ‘learning by doing and ‘learning from your mistakes.
 Keller: “The faster you learn, the faster you’ll be able to innovate and that is the Tech Campus’ goal.”

 Another goal of the JTC is to make software in a modern way.
 For Jumbo, this means that they won’t be doing any more “big-bang releases”.
 Keller explains that these types of releases usually take a lot of time and that more often than not the software used is already outdated by the time of the release.
 That’s why Keller likes to work with shorter sprints: “You then quickly see the results of your work and the effect it has on the organization.
 And you’re more flexible, making mistakes less dramatic and systems more stable.”

 The paper-cone model

 What also needs to be stable is the corporate culture.
-Keller states that the pathfinders play an important role in establishing and maintaining corporate culture, but there’s something else as well.
+Keller states that pathfinders play an important role in establishing and maintaining corporate culture, but there’s something else as well.
 As the NextGen Leader she is, she believes in the paper-cone model.
-You know how Dutch people get their French fries in a paper-cone shaped bag with a big dollop of mayonnaise on top?
-Keller compares her place in the organization as being at the bottom of the bag.
+Do you know how Dutch people get their French fries in a paper-cone-shaped bag with a big dollop of mayonnaise on top?
+Keller compares her place in the organization to be at the bottom of the bag.
 The top layer – the best one, the one with the mayonnaise – consists of customers.
-The middle layer is made up by Jumbo employees that interact with the customers on a daily basis.
+The middle layer is made up of Jumbo employees that interact with the customers on a daily basis.
 All the way at the bottom of the bag, we find the managers who are responsible for facilitating the top-two layers.
 Fries may be bad for your body, but they’re great for your company ;-).